Disney’s Animal Kingdom Quick Service Dining Guide

-This is where you’ll find the extremely popular Pongu Lumpia.
-The lumpia is a cream cheese and pineapple stuffed spring roll that’s served warm.
+This location is where you’ll find the extremely popular Pongu Lumpia.
+The lumpia is a cream cheese, and pineapple stuffed spring roll served warm.

-You might also want to pick up the Night Blossom, another fairly popular menu item here that’s non-alcoholic.
+You might also want to pick up the Night Blossom, another reasonably popular menu item here that’s non-alcoholic.
 Additionally, there’s the Mo’ara Margarita and Rum Blossom.